English version of Turbulences interculturelles chez Air France-KLM: des employés témoignent

 Warning 1 – The proposed translations have no official value, they are solely my own and may be subject to approximations and errors.

-Warning 2 – A testimony is always singular.
+Warning 2 – An experience feedback is always singular.
 It must be read with care, being the emanation of a subjective experience and individuality, with its lived experience, its character, its psychology.
 What interests us here is the recurrence of certain anecdotes, the frequency of certain experiences, as symptomatic of the cooperation between French and Dutch.

 Here are the eight topics chosen for this selection of excerpts: